 UNET

 The U-Net architecture is popular for semantic segmentation of Biomedical image data.
 Its architecture consists of a descending layer and an ascending layer.
-The descending layer is responsible for feature extraction and object detection via convolution and pooling layer.
+The descending layer is responsible for feature extraction and object detection via convolution and pooling layers.

 The other reconstructs the features via deconvolution while generating masks for the detected object.
 The layers also have skip connections that connect their subsequent parts to pass information.